stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

 	* Online documentation: http://docs.writethedocs.org/
 	* Conference: http://conf.writethedocs.org/

-This will render into a header, with a list underneath it.
+This will render a nice HTML header and a list.
 The URLs will be hyperlinked automatically.
-It's easy to write,
+It's easy to write and
-still makes sense as plain text, and renders nicely into HTML.
+still makes sense as plain text.

 README
 ~~~~~~

-Your first steps in documentation should go into your README.
+Your project's README is often the first time users interact with your project.
-Code hosting services will render your README into HTML automatically if you provide the proper extension.
+Code hosting services will automatically render your README into HTML if you provide the proper extension.
-It is also the first interaction that most users will have with your project.
-So having a solid README will serve your project well.
+Having a solid README will serve your project well.

-Some people even go as far as to `start your project with a README`_
+Some people even go as far as to `start your project with a README`_.

 .. _start your project with a README: http://tom.preston-werner.com/2010/08/23/readme-driven-development.html